kieran-mackle/AutoTrader/README.md

 ## Backtest Demo
 The chart below is produced by a backtest of the MACD trend strategy documented in the [tutorials](https://kieran-mackle.github.io/AutoTrader/tutorials/strategy)
 (and available in the [demo repository](https://github.com/kieran-mackle/autotrader-demo)).
 Entry signals are defined by MACD crossovers, with exit targets defined by a 1.5 risk-to-reward ratio.
-Stop-losses are automatically placed using the custom price [swing detection](https://kieran-mackle.github.io/AutoTrader/docs/indicators#price-swing-detection) indicator, and position sizes are dynamically calculated based on risk percentages defined in the [strategy configuration file](https://kieran-mackle.github.io/AutoTrader/tutorials/strategy#strategy-configuration).
+Stop-losses are automatically placed using the custom [swing detection](https://kieran-mackle.github.io/AutoTrader/docs/indicators#swing-detection) indicator, and position sizes are dynamically calculated based on risk percentages defined in the [strategy configuration file](https://kieran-mackle.github.io/AutoTrader/tutorials/strategy#strategy-configuration).

 Running this strategy with AutoTrader in backtest mode will produce the following interactive chart.